 In the extreme quota case $(\bar{E}{ji} = 0)$, the backfiring of this policy has far more dramatic effects on bilateral trade flows.
-The value of imports fall by 16% while export activity grows by 41%.
-The US trade deficit narrows, reflected by a 40 per cent drop in the import-export ratio.
-Despite empty containers no longer featuring on round trip routes, the US still maintains net importer status with imports being 2 fold that of exports (see Figure 15).
-The gross value of trade flows declines by 3% under these circumstances and the ocean-borne capacity of round trip trade servicing the US declines by 16.7%.
+Despite empty containers no longer featuring on round trip routes, the US still maintains net importer status with imports being 2 fold that of exports (see Figure 14).

 These results highlight that if policymakers focus only on the immediate goal of stimulating exports, without acknowledging the market response this would have on round trip trade patterns, they may underestimate the costs these policies are likely to have for the general public.
 Specifically, lower levels of imports at more expensive rates would need to also be taken into account.
-The combination of the exports increases and import declines, due to the round trip effect, worsens a country's overall level of trade participation, which limits the gains to trade.
+The combination of export increases and import declines, due to the round trip effect, worsens a country's overall level of trade participation, which limits the gains to trade.

-Figure 14: Counterfactual Outcomes by Empty Outflow Tax, 2017
+Figure 14.
+Counterfactual Outcomes by Empty Outflow Tax, 2017